 Speaking and learning another language complements any career.
-Languages are a perfect match with many subjects at A-Level and degree level (e.g., French and Law).
-Furthermore, it is part of the EBacc qualifications and is considered a "facilitating subject" at A-Level meaning it will help you to get into the top universities, even if you do not plan to study languages at degree level.
+Languages make a perfect match alongside any subjects at A-Level and degree level (e.g., French and Law).
+Furthermore, it is part of the EBacc qualifications and is considered a "facilitating subject" at A-Level meaning it will help you get into the top universities, even if you do not plan to study languages at degree level.